-If you receive a tuition fee-remission scholarship, you'll be exempt for paying fees for your course.
-This exemption is valid for up to four years if you're enrolled in a doctoral program and up to two years if you're enrolled in a Masters degree.
+The majority of our international graduate researchers receive a tuition fee-remission scholarship, meaning you will be exempt from paying fees for your course.
+This exemption is valid for up to four years if you're enrolled in a doctoral program and up to two years if you're enrolled in a masters course.

 Student Services and Amenities Fee

 You won't need to pay a Student Services and Amenities Fee (SSAF).
 This is covered by the University.

 For graduate researchers, tuition fees are charged on a daily pro-rata basis during the period of your enrolment.
 Depending on the payment option you choose, you will receive an invoice either once or twice per semester for each day you are enrolled in research Semester 1 (1 January - 30 June) and research Semester 2 (1 July - 31 December).
 If you are attending the University on a fee-remission scholarship, you will be provided with a statement that shows the tuition fee amount charged for specific calendar year and the amount sponsored or covered by your scholarship

 If you are a commencing graduate researcher who enrols after a research semester commencement date, your first research semester fees will be adjusted to take account of the number of days you will actually be enrolled in that semester.
 Similarly, once you submit your thesis any refund of fees paid in advance will be calculated on a daily pro-rata basis.

 You're also required to take out compulsory overseas health insurance as a condition of your visa.
 You need to have this in place for the duration of your stay.
 This will cover any medical treatment or emergency care needed when in Australia for you and family members with you in Australia.

 If you receive a Graduate Research Scholarship, you will only need to pay Overseas Student Health Cover for any family members who accompany you to Australia.

 If you're part of a program for international students, there may be additional costs associated with these programs.